 Selecting and viewing nearest user waypoints:

-- From the Main Menu, touch Nearest.
-1) - 2) Touch the Dedicated Page Icon, and touch User WPT. - 3) Touch the desired User Waypoint.
-The User Waypoint information is displayed.
+- 1) From the Main Menu, touch Nearest. - 2) Touch the Dedicated Page Icon on the Button Bar, and touch User WPT. - Touch the desired User Waypoint.
+The User Waypoint information is 3) displayed.

 Editing or renaming a user waypoint: